tinymce/tinymce-docs/_includes/configuration/dockerized-spelling-service.md

 {% elsif shbundledockerfiles == true %}

-### Deploy the TinyMCE spelling service server-side component using Docker (self-hosted enterprise bundle)
+### Deploy the TinyMCE spelling service server-side component using Docker (self-hosted enterprise bundles)

 {% endif %}
 The TinyMCE spelling service server-side component can be deployed using Docker or an container orchestration application such as Kubernetes. {{site.companyname}} provides a pre-configured package for creating a Spelling Service Docker image.